 After your hike, the Imperial Oak Brewing is only a short drive away.
 This small Willow Springs brewery offers outdoor seating, rotating food trucks, and trivia events.
 The brewery features a variety of ales, stouts, lagers, and IPAs.
 It really is a popular place to get a cold drink after cycling the Cal-Sag Trail.

 3. Hike Here: Waterfall Glen Forest Preserve – Darien

 Then Drink Here: Miskatonic Brewing Company – Darien

-Waterfall Glen is probably the best hiking experience in Chicagoland.
-The preserve offers over a 9-mile loop, one of the longest routes accessible to hikers in the region.
+Waterfall Glen Forest Preserve is probably the best hiking experience in Chicagoland.
+The preserve has a 9.6-mile loop trail, one of the longest routes accessible to hikers in the region.
 Highlights of the trail include the Rocky Glen waterfall, the Sawmill Creek bluff overlook, and the old Lincoln Park Nursery Ruins from the 1920s.

 After working up a thirst, head to the nearby Miskatonic Brewing Company.
 The friendly taproom offers a variety of beers on tap with both indoor and outdoor seating options.
 Additionally, children and dogs are welcome at the brewery too.

 Guests can take advantage of the wall of board games, free professional-grade darts, and beer flights.
 If the food trucks aren’t onsite during your visit, ask the bartender for their local delivery menu book.
 Consider planning your visit with one of their live music events to compliment your cold brew.